i-doit/appliance/CONTRIBUTING.md

 ##  Requirements

-Developers and build environments must meet at least these requirements:
+Developer and build environments must meet at least these requirements:

 *   [Packer](https://www.packer.io/)
 *   Virtualization support enabled for your hardware, especially your CPU